DroneBridge/ESP32/README.md

 ## Hardware

 All ESP32 development boards will work.
 No additional PSRAM required.
 You will need a USB to serial adapter if for flashing the firmware, if your ESP32 board does not come with one.
 Follow the instructions of the board manufacturer when it comes to wiring the power supply lines.
-Some modules do not like an external 5V power input additionally to a connected USB at the same time.
+Some modules do not like an external 5V power input connected in addition to an USB at the same time.

 Examples for boards that will work:
 * AZDelivery DevKit C